johnmathews/johnmathews.is/data/blog/proverbs-14.md

 tears it down.</mark> This chapter begins with a proverb about women!
 And not by juxtaposing men either.
-It's important that I remember that wisdom - the desirable quality that so much of proverbs is about - is personified as a woman, like in chapter 9:1, _Wisdom has built her house, she has hewn[ref]Hewn: chop or cut with an const[/ref] her seven pillars._
+It's important that I remember that wisdom - the desirable quality that so much of proverbs is about - is personified as a woman, like in chapter 9:1, _Wisdom has built her house, she has hewn[^1] her seven pillars._

 $^{2}$<mark>Whoever walks in uprightness fears the Lord, but he who is devious in his ways despises him.</mark> Fear is contrasted with despising, so I don't